You are currently viewing Gongza Ney, a Sacred Place where Guru Rinpoche was Offered Midday Tea

 SHARE THIS POST

 Gongza Ney is a sacred place where Khandro Yeshey Tshogyal offered tea to Guru Rinpoche at noontime while he went to Gomkora to subdue a demon.
-The Gungja Ney is located on the banks of Gongri (Drangme Chhu) in Toedtsho Gewog under Trashi Yangtse Dzongkhag at an altitude of 927 masl.
+The Ney is located on the banks of Gongri (Drangme Chhu) in Toedtsho Gewog under Trashi Yangtse Dzongkhag at an altitude of 927 masl.

 The Ney’s original name was Gung Ja, meaning “noon tea or midday tea.”
 With time, the sacred Ney is called Gongza Ney.
 It is also called Gongja Ney.
 You will only take an hour to explore the holy Ney.
 Some people believe that the sacred site of Gongza Ney continues till Gomphu Kora along the riverbank of Drangme Chhu.